sangwoopark-njit/sangwoopark-njit.github.io/index.md

 At OptiML-Lab, we utilize optimization theory, machine learning and domain specific knowledge to develop innovative computational methods that are scalable and reliable.
-With main applications in power systems and transportation systems, our research provide innovative solutions that help large-scale industrial systems to operate in a safe and economic way.
+With main applications in power systems, transportation systems, and supply chains, our research provide innovative solutions that help large-scale industrial systems to operate in a safe and economic way.

 <!-- <table class="wide">